 The secure connection error often happens when the website is unable to contact WordPress.org.
 Unfortunately, this means it can be problems with your server or even your own computer’s firewall if you’re using it to host your site.

 WordPress errors can happen as the result of something affecting your hosting server.
 For instance, sites located on shared servers are often affected by what’s happening to another.
-If someone’s website is being bombarded by a DDoS attack, your site can be affected.
+If someone’s website is suffering a DDoS attack, it could affect your website too.

 If everything checks out for your website, you may simply have to wait out the problem.
 Most web hosting companies will put an end to attacks such as DDoS as soon as possible, so it may only take a few minutes.